xpqz/documentation/programmers-guide/docs/introduction/programmers-guide-introduction/parallel-execution.md

 The maximum number of threads to use can be controlled using `1111⌶`, and the parallel execution threshold is changed using `1112⌶`.
 These "tuning" I-beams should be considered experimental, and may be changed or replaced  in a future release.
 (See
 Language Reference Guide:

- Number of Threads and Parallel Execution ThresholdNumber of Threads on page 1 and Parallel Execution Threshold on page 1).
+ Number of Threads and Parallel Execution Threshold[Number of Threads](../I Beam Functions/Number Of Threads.htm#NumberofThreads) and [Parallel Execution Threshold](../I Beam Functions/Parallel Execution Threshold.htm#ParallelExecutionThreshold)).

 Note that these scalar dyadic functions are not multi-threaded when applied to arrays of Boolean or integer values, they are also not multi-threaded for `+`, `-` or `×` when applied to arrays of 64 bits floating (type 645).
 Tests show that the overhead of preparing such arrays for multi-threaded operations outweigh the performance benefits.